-The term ANTIQUE PRINT is often a confusing term:
+The term ANTIQUE PRINT is often a confusing term.

-b) Reprouction "Antique Prints" that look old but have been copied using modern technology ie photography or scanned, and printed using reproductive modern techniques.
+2) Reproduction or Limited Editions of "Antique Prints" that look old but have been copied using modern technology ie photography or scanned, and printed using reproductive modern techniques.
 Here is where knowledge of color pigments and how paper was made through the centuries is essential for authentication purposes.

 c) "Re-strikes" that are later printing of the original copper plate or Lithograph, if it has survived.
 However, if it was a soft copper-plate it would be worn and not of good quality.
 Given our ancestors need to recycle materials this is rare.
 Engraved Copper plates that had served their purpose were often melted down to create new plate.
 Bavarian limestone lithographic slabs were cleaned and reused.
 The maximum images taken from a copper plate was only 100.